 There is an extensive range of pilates equipment on the market today.
-From sitting boxes and pilates sticks, to pilates rollers and the pilates chair, you have a wide range of props to choose from.
+From sitting boxes and pilates sticks, rollers, and the pilates chair, you have a wide range of props to choose from.

 What Kind of Equipment Is Available?